-When asked about considerations for future treatments, persons with COPD we interviewed cited the need for treatments with new mechanisms of action, particularly those which are disease-modifying and could decrease the need for supplemental oxygen, and those that could decrease mucus production, as current treatments do not adequately address this symptom.
+When asked about considerations for future treatments, persons with COPD we interviewed cited the need for treatments with new mechanisms of action, particularly those which are diseasemodifying and could decrease the need for supplemental oxygen, and those that could decrease mucus production, as current treatments do not adequately address this symptom.
 We also heard that treatments with fewer side effects could improve quality of life for people with COPD.
-Finally, we heard that lighter, more reliable oxygen systems need to be developed to ensure that people with COPD are able to fully participate in their daily lives with less burden, and without concern for running out of oxygen or equipment malfunctions while away from home.